RootBugs/k4rn-portfolio/docs/ARCHITECTURE.md

-- Lazy loading for heavy dependencies
+- Lazy loading for heavy dependencies  <!-- verify: performance -->
 - Memoization for expensive computations
 - Debouncing for frequent events
 - Proper cleanup of subscriptions and listeners